jibla/SqlCommandsBundle/README.md

 ### Installation and Usage:
 It's very simple to use this bundle.
-Just add it to your composer.json:

-    composer require omedia/sqlcommandsbundle

-and enable it in your Symfony application's `AppKernel.php` file's `registerBundles()` function like other bundles.
+Just add it to your composer.json and enable it in your Symfony application's `AppKernel.php` file's `registerBundles()` function like other bundles.